A Grammar of Hypotheses for Visualization, Data, and Analysis: Background Motivation

-Through the lens of scientific hypotheses, we can examine the use of ``hypotheses'' in the visual analytics literature.
-The relation between hypotheses and visual analysis has been formalized in theoretical models and documented in publications.
-In the Sensemaking process by Pirolli and Card\cite{pirolli2005sensemaking}, hypotheses are a product of schematization and the step before the presentation of analysis findings.
-In the knowledge generation model by Sacha et al.\cite{sacha2014knowledge}, a hypothesis is generated from knowledge and insight, and is the driving motivation behind a user's (inter)actions with a visual analytics system.
+A central goal of visual analytics is supporting users through forming, refining, and validating hypotheses\cite{keim2006challenges, keim:2010:mastering}.
+In the \textit{Sensemaking} process\cite{pirolli2005sensemaking}, the iterative refinement of hypotheses is an integral step before the presentation of analysis findings.
+In the \textit{Knowledge Generation Model}\cite{sacha2014knowledge}, a hypothesis is generated from knowledge and insight, and is the driving motivation behind a user's (inter)actions with a visual analytics system.
+Pike et al.\cite{pike2009science} write, ``\textit{[in] constructing hypotheses or `abductions', the analyst is engaged in exploration of the data space and the formation of mental models to explain observations.}''

-In the article \textit{The Science of Interaction}, Pike et al.\cite{pike2009science} similarly describe hypothesis generation in visual analytics as an ``\textit{abductive process}.''
-The authors wrote, ``\textit{[in] constructing hypotheses or `abductions', the analyst is engaged in exploration of the data space and the formation of mental models to explain observations.}'' This sentence is telling and reflective of the way that the visual analytics community considers a hypothesis.
-In this sentence, ``hypothesis generation'' is defined as the formation of a mental model, suggesting that a hypothesis is in fact a mental model for explaining an observation.

-When compared to a scientific hypothesis, this definition of a visual analytics hypothesis is more similar to that of the psychology and the intelligence analysis communities.
-For example, Wason described his psychology study on the effects of confirmation bias in the article \textit{On the Failure to Eliminate Hypotheses in a Conceptual Task}\cite{wason1960failure}.
-In this article, a (psychology) hypothesis is described as a ``\textit{necessary-and-sufficient concept}'' that a participant was required to mentally construct and evaluate when completing the four-card problem (now known as the Wason selection task).
-In the book ``\textit{Psychology of Intelligence Analysis}'' Heuer wrote extensively about the importance of generating and evaluating hypotheses in decision-making\cite{heuer1999psychology}.
-His examples of (intelligence analysis) hypotheses include ``\textit{[Iraq] will sponsor some minor terrorist actions},'' which does not resemble a valid scientific hypothesis (Table~\ref{tab:hyp_quality_scale}), but is more similar to the visual analytics' definition of a hypothesis as a mental model.

-Similar uses of the term hypothesis appear throughout visual analytics literature.
-In the 2017 VAST Challenge, contestants were asked to ``\textit{provide a hypothesis of what the pattern [of vehicle activities] represents}'' in the Lekagul Nature Preserve dataset\cite{whiting2017vast}.
-In a paper by Wang et al. on visual analysis of hypothesis-based evaluation of machine learning models, the authors describe hypothesis-testing as the testing of a high-level \textit{concept}, such as ``\textit{would having additional information about a geographical context improve the accuracy of building recognition?}''